imaaduddin/Everything-Java/README.md

 # Everything-Java
 This repo is created for everything needed to get going for Java!
-Created this to help pratice and study for my Java class at school.
+Created this to help practice and study for my Java class at school.